 - Sliding Window Chunking: Chunks overlap, ensuring context isn’t lost at boundaries.
 A chunk might be 200 tokens, with 50 tokens of overlap from the previous.

-- Semantic Chunking: This is the real game-changer.
-Instead of arbitrary splits, Semantic Chunking uses an embedding model to group semantically similar sentences or paragraphs.
-This ensures that a chunk represents a single, coherent idea, making retrieval far more precise.
+- Semantic Chunking: Instead of arbitrary splits, Semantic Chunking uses an embedding model to group related sentences or paragraphs.
+This keeps a chunk focused on one idea and can make retrieval more precise.

 - Metadata Enrichment: